Skip to main content

 Project Variables

-Project variables let you define shared values for f.e. time or data sources once and reuse them across models and scenarios.
-They help keep models consistent, flexible, and easy to update.
+Project variables let you define shared values once — for time, data sources, or any other shared input — and reuse them across models and scenarios.
+They keep models consistent, flexible, and easy to maintain.

 When to use it

-• When the same value is used in many places across a model
+• When the same value is referenced across multiple nodes and must stay synchronised

 How it works

-Some variables are system-defined, while others can be custom variables created by users.
+• Custom variables — created and named by users with values they define.
 Variables can hold numeric or non-numeric values.

-Using variables ensures that changing a value in one place automatically updates all calculations that rely on it.
+Changing a variable's value in one place automatically updates all calculations that rely on it.

 Variable